What Should You Do if Your Business is Sued?

 The attorneys at Wadler, Perches, Hundl & Kerlick have many years of experience handling small business claims issues and representing small business clients.
 Several of the attorneys have extensive experience at large, national law firms representing clients in complex litigation.
 All of our attorneys come from Southeast Texas and they bring their small-town values and their dedication to client service to every client and case.
 Call us for an appointment at 800-929-1725 if you’re facing a potential claim or for any other small business matter.

 Our attorneys represent clients from most areas of Texas.
-We have convenient offices in Wharton and El Campo in Wharton County and in Richmond and Fulshear in Fort Bend County.
+We have convenient offices in Wharton and El Campo in Wharton County, in Richmond and Fulshear in Fort Bend County and in Bay City in Matagorda County.
 You can make an appointment at any of our offices by calling 800-929-1725 today.